 Hydraulic fracturing of unconventional oil and gas resources is a process that involves injecting water, sand, and small volumes of chemicals into the wellbore to fracture the hydrocarbon-bearing rock thousands of feet below the surface to facilitate a higher flow of hydrocarbons into the wellbore.
-We may eventually contemplate, after due environmental approvals, such use of hydraulic fracturing in the production of oil and natural gas from certain reservoirs.
+We may eventually contemplate, after obtaining due environmental approvals, such use of hydraulic fracturing in the production of oil and natural gas from certain reservoirs.
 Legislation and regulatory initiatives relating to hydraulic fracturing and other drilling activities for unconventional oil and gas resources could increase the future costs of doing business, cause delays or impede our plans, and materially adversely affect our operations.

-In Colombia, during the second half of 2022, the Council of State issued a decision by which it denied the claims that were seeking nullity of the regulation for "non-conventional hydrocarbons".
+In Colombia, during the second half of 2022, the Council of State (the highest administrative court) issued a decision by which it denied the claims that were seeking nullity of the regulation for "non-conventional hydrocarbons".
 Therefore, the regulation for unconventional oil and gas resources in Colombia is in force and with full effects.
-However, the government is seeking to prohibit fracking techniques in Colombia and, during the second half of 2022, a law project to forbid fracking and exploitation of unconventional hydrocarbons was filed.
-The law project is expected to be debated in Congress in 2023, however, in light of the priority the Government has given to reforms in other sectors, such as health and labor, it is uncertain when the debate is expected to occur, and the debate may be delayed.
-The non-conventional pilot projects (Kalé and Platero in Valle Medio del Magdalena) which were led by ANH have been suspended by Ecopetrol while it waits for news and guidelines from the government with respect to these types of projects.
-The environmental license for Platero is in process.
-Drilling in these pilot projects was expected to begin in 2023.
-However due to recent announcements from the government, Ecopetrol has decided to stand by and stop investment until there are further advances in the government's policies.
-The way in which these pilot projects were carried out would surely impact the future of these resources in Colombia.
+However, the government is seeking to prohibit fracking techniques in Colombia and, during the second half of 2022, a bill of law to forbid fracking and exploitation of unconventional hydrocarbons was filed in Congress.
+The bill of law is pending two debates in one of the chambers of Congress (house of representatives) and it is highly probable that the project is approved and sanctioned as a law.

-We currently are not aware of any proposals in Chile, Brazil or Ecuador to regulate hydraulic fracturing beyond the regulations already in place.
+We currently are not aware of any proposals in Ecuador, Brazil or Chile to regulate hydraulic fracturing beyond the regulations already in place.
 However, various initiatives in other countries with substantial shale gas resources have been or may be proposed or implemented to, among other things, regulate hydraulic fracturing practices, limit water withdrawals and water use, require disclosure of fracturing fluid constituents, restrict which additives may be used, or implement temporary or permanent bans on hydraulic fracturing.
 If any of the countries in which we operate adopts similar laws or regulations, which is something we cannot predict right now, such adoption could significantly increase the cost of, impede or cause delays in the implementation of any plans to use hydraulic fracturing for unconventional oil and gas resources.